mod242/container-demo/README.md

 This utility contains scripts to set up an IBM Content Fundation docker environment by performing the following tasks:

 - Configure and start all the required containers.
-- Create the users and groups in OpenLDAP
+- Create the LDAP users and groups
-- Create and configure databases in DB2
+- Create and configure DB2 databases
 - Create a FileNet P8 Domain, object store and workflow system.
 - Create an IBM Content Navigator repository and desktop.